By Sarah Townsend

 Energy minister Suhail Mohamed Al Mazrouei tweeted on Monday: “In line with the UAE’s OPEC commitments, ADNOC has informed customers of its crude oil nomination cut for October.

 In line with the UAE’s OPEC commitments, ADNOC has informed customers of its crude oil nomination cut for October— سهيل المزروعي (@HESuhail) August 28, 2017

 “ADNOC has announced monthly nomination cuts throughout 2017 in support of the UAE’s OPEC commitment to reduce its oil production.”

 ADNOC added in a statement: “The cut will contribute to stabilising global oil markets and encouraging investments in the energy sector in order to meet expected future demand.”

 Al Mazrouei first announced the UAE’s plans to reduce crude oil exports from Setepmber this year in a tweet at the beginning of last month.

-OPEC members have pledged to cut a combined 1.8 million barrels per day from the October 2016 level to strike a better balance between supply and demand in the currently oversupplied international oil markets.For all the latest energy and oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+OPEC members have pledged to cut a combined 1.8 million barrels per day from the October 2016 level to strike a better balance between supply and demand in the currently oversupplied international oil markets.oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.